gibsong/uphold/README.md

 # Uphold interview solution

-## Prerequisites

-1. Clone project from github [uphold solution](https://github.com/gibsong/uphold)

-##Options
-The solution can be run via Docker or as stand alone processes.
+This solution includes the implemenation of all three phases: mandatory, optional and bonus

-### Docker
+### Running the solution

 1. [Install Docker Desktop](https://docs.docker.com/get-docker/)
 2. Open Docker Desktop
 3. Open terminal / command line
+4. Clone project from github [uphold solution](https://github.com/gibsong/uphold)
+5. Set environment variables:
+    1.  export POSTGRES_HOST=postgres_c
+    2.  export HISTORY_HOST=history
-4. Change to projects top level directory, which is named `uphold`
+6. Change to projects top level directory, which is named `uphold`
-5. run cmd: `docker-compose up`
+7. Run cmd: `docker-compose up`
     1. Be patient this will take a few minutes.
+    2. The application with historical prices will be ready once you see 'inserted 436 rows' about 12 times.
+    3. Every five minutes you will also see a scavenger run which cleans up old records
-6. open web browser and navigate to [http://localhost:3000/](http://localhost:3000/)
+8. Open web browser and navigate to [http://localhost:3000/](http://localhost:3000/)
-7. Shutdown options:
+9. Shutdown options:
-    1. Type `control c` from the terminal that is running application
+    1. Type `control c` from the terminal that is running the application
     2. From a different terminal run cmd: `docker-compose down`

-### Stand Alone

-#### Backend Server

-1. Open terminal / command line
-2. Navigate to the projects top level folder named: `uphold`
-3. Then change to the `server` folder
-4. Get dependencies, run command: `npm install`
-5. run command: `npm start`
-6. The server will startup listening for requests on port 9000
-7. Use `control c` to shutdown

-#### Front End React

-1. Open terminal / command line
-2. Navigate to the projects top level folder named: `uphold`
-3. Get dependencies, run command: `npm install`
-4. run command: `npm start`
-5. Open web browser and go to url: http://localhost:3000/

 ## Using the application